swissskimmilk/Homerwork-Automation/README.md

 # Homerwork-Automation
-Hello, this is the Homerwork Automation repository where you can download the software for our product here.
+Hello, this is the Homerwork Automation repository where you can download the software for our product.

 In order to use the Homerwork Automation product, you will need:
 1. this software